SoK: Critical Evaluation of Quantum Machine Learning for Adversarial Robustness: Evaluation

 \subsection{Baseline}

-In this section, we report baseline performance for QMLP models under noiseless and noisy conditions, compared against a CMLP baseline.
+We report baseline performance for QMLP models under noiseless and noisy conditions , compared against a CMLP baseline.
 We analyze how encoding choice, circuit depth, and quantum noise affect accuracy and stability across datasets.